 I chose castor oil for 2 reasons.
 One, it is a shiny oil.
 Two, it is a thick oil.
 Vitamin E oil is also very thick as well as anti aging and nourishing.
 I have linked all Amazon Prime ingredients but I have also added a few Mountain Rose Herb links for some products because those are the products that I used for this recipe.

-DIY Vegan Lip Gloss with Beet Root Powder
+DIY Lip Gloss Recipe:

 - Fill a medium sized pot half way full with water and place on stove top.